u4ik/EFA_functiontoclasschallenge/README.md

 # Convert the functional component to a class component

-# Add password validation for a minimum length without using a conditional
+# Add password validation for a minimum length of 5, and a max length of 10 without using a conditional